RileyLeff/ri2048/README.md

-# 2048 with IMAGES
+# 2048 with images of Riley's friends

-Current issues: images don't resize for mobile screens.
-Other than that, works fine.

-Playable at www.rileyleff.com/ri2048
+Playable at www.rileyleff.com/ri2048!

 # Description